FOREX-Yen slumps to 20-mth low following LDP victory

 The higher-yielding Australian dollar climbed above 89.00 yen for the first time since May 2011.

-Japan’s conservative Liberal Democratic Party (LDP) surged back to power in an election on Sunday just three years, giving ex-Prime Minister Shinzo Abe a chance to push his radical economic recipe.
+Japan’s conservative Liberal Democratic Party (LDP) surged back to power in an election on Sunday, giving ex-Prime Minister Shinzo Abe a chance to push his radical economic recipe.

 Abe has called for “unlimited” monetary easing and big spending on public works to rescue the economy from its fourth recession since 2000.

-The Bank of Japan meets later this week and analysts expect the central bank will ease policy further to support an economy already in recession.
+The Bank of Japan meets later this week and analysts expect the central bank will ease policy further.

+Investors had already turned bearish on the yen in the weeks leading up to the election.
+Data from the Commodity Futures Trading Commission released Friday showed short yen positions had risen to the highest in over five years.

+Analysts at BNP Paribas warned the yen may be poised for a bounce back soon.